MosGeo/qiyas_matlab/README.md

 # Qias - Unit conversion in Matlab
 Unit Conversion in Matlab with the ability to quickly add new units.
 The code is based on graph theory to determine the relationships between units.
 Because of this, only one conversion factor need to be provided for each new unit.
 The code can relate to other units automatically.

-## Why a library for a simple things such as units?
+## Why a library for a simple thing such as units?
 Units can be annoying to handle in code.
-I had a couple of objectives:
+I had a couple of objectives for writing this code (aside from it being a cool very practical application of graph theory):
 - Reusability: a code that I can use in multiple projects.
 - Extendibility: new units can be added easily without modifying the code.